-(image from NecroRogIcon on Flickr)
+(image from NecroRogIcon on Flickr), CC BY 2.0

 I used to play the auction house part of World of Warcraft.
 I noticed that when I want something as a trader, I'm often willing to wait the 24-48 hours with a “bid” offer.
 But when I'm crafting or just wanting to play, I'm less patient, and I prefer the immediate gratification of the “buyout” offer.
 When I was selling, I'd just set the bid to be slightly below the buyout, but I'd also have multiple overlapping offers at different prices, different time periods, and different stack sizes.